 Barred Owl Behavior

-Barred Owls perch in the nest, branches or tree cavities throughout the day and hunt in the night.
-They are very keen on their territory.
+They perch in the nest, branches or tree cavities throughout the day and hunt in the night.
+Barred Owl is very keen on their territory.
 They keep the intruders away from their territory and hooting very loudly while chasing off intruders.
 They striking the intruders with their feet.

 Barred Owl Mating